 Connect the output port (right) of the

-Input operator to the input port (left) of theTotal Size of Array
+dtFortuneFiveInput operator to the input port (left) of theTotal Size of ArraySize operator.

 Configure the Second Formula Operator

-Next, you'll need to divide the size of your table by the intended size of your groups.
-In this case, we want each group to hold 50 pieces of data.
-So, you'll use the formula =INT(A/50)
+Next, you must divide the size of your table by the intended size of your groups.
+In this case, we want each group to store 50 pieces of data.
+So, you'll use the formula =INT(A/50).
+Here, A refers to the data passed through the operator's input port.
+And =INT turns the resulting value into an integer.
+You'll want an integer because you'll always have a whole number of indexes.

 Drag and drop a Formula operator onto the Data Workflow canvas.

-Configure the Formula operator's Info window as follows:
+Configure the operator's Info window as follows:

 Setting